 The Fair Usage Policy explains your obligations, and how Uome handles volume in relation to offering services as a business using the app.

-Free and Pay As You Go users are limited to invoicing £2,500 in volume per month.
+Free users are limited to invoicing £2,500 in volume per month.
 Once the limit has been reached a notice will be displayed.
 Users can subscribe for a regular monthly fee to avoid limit restrictions.